AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 Perform the following steps:

-1. Start the application and connect an the [!DNL Experience Manager] instance.
+1. Start the application and connect to an instance of [!DNL Experience Manager].

 1. Open the application's preferences by clicking the ellipses in the upper right corner and selecting [!UICONTROL Preferences].

 1. Locate the entry displaying the [!UICONTROL Current Cache Size].
 Click the trash icon next to this element.

-To manually clear the cache, proceed with the steps below.
+To clear the cache manually, do the following:

 >[!CAUTION]
 >
->This is a potentially destructive operation.
-If there are local file changes that are not uploaded to [!DNL Adobe Experience Manager], then those changes will be lost by proceeding.
+>These steps are a potentially destructive operation.
+If there are local file changes that are not uploaded to [!DNL Adobe Experience Manager], then those changes are lost.

 The cache is cleared by deleting the application's cache directory, which is found in the application's preferences.